What is the link between surgery and dry eyes?

 When your tear film is healthy, it protects the cornea, maintains eye comfort and high-quality vision, and promotes wound healing after injury.

-In dry eyes, the unhealthy tear film causes irritation, blurred vision and a sub-optimal healing process.
+In dry eyes, the unhealthy tear film may cause irritation, blurred vision, and suboptimal healing.

-Modern-day surgery guidelines suggest to check the health of the tear film and treat any signs of dry eye syndrome before surgery.
-It may be necessary to postpone the surgery until the tear film is stable and controlled.
+Modern-day surgery guidelines suggest checking the health of the tear film and treating any signs of dry eye before surgery.
+[3, 4]

 Staying on the safe side